 To be or not to be.
 That is the question.
 (Seriously.)
-David Benatar’s chapter “Why Coming Into Existence is Always a Harm” from his book Better Never To Have Been (2006) and follow-up paper “Still Better Never to Have Been: A Reply to (More of) My Critics” argues in favor of the latter: it’s better not to be.
-This comparative claim seemed intuitively plausible at first.1 However, upon reflection, I find myself puzzled by it.
-I worry that this anti-natalism comparison involves contradiction, equivocation, or a false sense of commensurability.
+David Benatar argues that it’s better not to be in “Why Coming Into Existence is Always a Harm” from his book Better Never To Have Been (2006) and follow-up paper “Still Better Never to Have Been: A Reply to (More of) My Critics“.
+This comparative claim seemed intuitively plausible at first.1 After all, I lean towards non-natalism: creating new life does not seem necessarily good.
+However, upon reflection, that claim about bringing something into existence is different from Benetar’s comparative claim about both existence and non-existence.
+And the more I think about Benetar’s comparative claim, the more I find myself puzzled by it.
+I worry that this anti-natalism comparison involves contradiction, equivocation, and/or a false sense of commensurability.
 In this post, I’ll explain.

 1. Benatar’s Anti-Natalism Comparison